ferroche90/email-validator-tool/POLICY.md

-# Política de Privacidad y Cumplimiento Legal
+# Privacy Policy and Legal Compliance

-## Propósito de la Herramienta
+## Tool Purpose

-Email Validator Tool está diseñado exclusivamente para:
+Email Validator Tool is designed exclusively for:
-- Limpiar y validar listas de correo electrónico propias
+- Cleaning and validating your own email lists
-- Verificar la validez de direcciones de correo con consentimiento previo (opt-in)
+- Verifying the validity of email addresses with prior consent (opt-in)
-- Mejorar la calidad de las comunicaciones por correo electrónico
+- Improving the quality of email communications
-- Reducir las tasas de rebote en campañas legítimas
+- Reducing bounce rates in legitimate campaigns

-La herramienta NO está diseñada para:
+The tool is NOT designed for:
-- Recolectar direcciones de correo sin consentimiento
+- Collecting email addresses without consent
-- Validar listas de correo compradas o adquiridas de terceros
+- Validating purchased or third-party acquired email lists
-- Realizar envíos masivos sin permiso
+- Performing mass mailings without permission
-- Evadir filtros anti-spam
+- Evading anti-spam filters

-## Manejo de Datos
+## Data Handling

-### Procesamiento Local
+### Local Processing
-- Todos los correos electrónicos se procesan localmente en tu máquina
+- All emails are processed locally on your machine
-- No se envían datos a servidores externos (excepto para verificación SMTP)
+- No data is sent to external servers (except for SMTP verification)
-- No se almacenan correos en bases de datos remotas
+- No emails are stored in remote databases
-- No se comparten datos con terceros
+- No data is shared with third parties

-### Almacenamiento
+### Storage
-- La lista de rebotes se almacena localmente en SQLite
+- The bounce list is stored locally in SQLite
-- Los resultados de validación se guardan en CSV local
+- Validation results are saved in local CSV
-- No se mantienen logs de correos procesados
+- No logs of processed emails are maintained
-- Los correos se procesan en memoria y se descartan después de la validación
+- Emails are processed in memory and discarded after validation

-### Seguridad
+### Security
-- No se requiere API key ni credenciales externas
+- No API key or external credentials required
-- Las conexiones SMTP son temporales y no persistentes
+- SMTP connections are temporary and non-persistent
-- No se almacenan contraseñas ni datos sensibles
+- No passwords or sensitive data are stored
-- Se recomienda ejecutar en un entorno seguro
+- It is recommended to run in a secure environment

-## Cumplimiento Legal
+## Legal Compliance

-### Responsabilidad del Usuario
+### User Responsibility
-Esta herramienta es un medio técnico para validar correos electrónicos.
-La responsabilidad del cumplimiento legal recae en el usuario, quien debe:
+This tool is a technical means for validating email addresses.
+The responsibility for legal compliance lies with the user, who must:

-1. Asegurarse de tener permiso para contactar cada dirección de correo
+1. Ensure they have permission to contact each email address
-2. Mantener registros de consentimiento (opt-in)
+2. Maintain consent records (opt-in)
-3. Respetar las leyes anti-spam aplicables
+3. Respect applicable anti-spam laws
-4. Implementar procedimientos de opt-out
+4. Implement opt-out procedures
-5. Cumplir con los plazos de retención de datos
+5. Comply with data retention periods

-### CAN-SPAM Act (EE.UU.)
+### CAN-SPAM Act (USA)
-- Proporcionar información de contacto precisa
+- Provide accurate contact information
-- Incluir opción de cancelación de suscripción
+- Include unsubscribe option
-- Honorar las solicitudes de opt-out dentro de 10 días
+- Honor opt-out requests within 10 days
-- No usar información engañosa en el asunto
+- Do not use misleading information in the subject
-- Incluir dirección física del remitente
+- Include sender's physical address

-### RGPD (UE)
+### GDPR (EU)
-- Obtener consentimiento explícito
+- Obtain explicit consent
-- Proporcionar información clara sobre el uso de datos
+- Provide clear information about data usage
-- Permitir el acceso y la portabilidad de datos
+- Allow data access and portability
-- Implementar el derecho al olvido
+- Implement the right to be forgotten
-- Mantener registros de consentimiento
+- Maintain consent records

-### Recomendaciones
+### Recommendations
-1. Documentar el origen de cada lista de correo
+1. Document the origin of each email list
-2. Mantener registros de consentimiento
+2. Maintain consent records
-3. Implementar procedimientos de opt-out
+3. Implement opt-out procedures
-4. Revisar regularmente las políticas de privacidad
+4. Regularly review privacy policies
-5. Consultar con asesoría legal si es necesario
+5. Consult with legal counsel if necessary

-## Limitación de Responsabilidad
+## Limitation of Liability

-El desarrollador de esta herramienta:
+The developer of this tool:
-- No se hace responsable del uso indebido
+- Is not responsible for misuse
-- No garantiza el cumplimiento legal automático
+- Does not guarantee automatic legal compliance
-- Recomienda consultar con asesoría legal
+- Recommends consulting with legal counsel
-- No proporciona asesoramiento legal
+- Does not provide legal advice

-## Contacto
+## Contact

-Para preguntas sobre privacidad o cumplimiento legal, contacta a:
+For questions about privacy or legal compliance, contact:
-[Tu información de contacto]
+[Your contact information]